i8degrees/redstone-university/src/Part-III--Processor-Core/09_ALU-Assembly/outline.md

 **Goal:** To build all the processing units in parallel, ready to be fed into our Multiplexer.

 **The Build:**
 1.  **Layout:** This will be our largest and most dense build.
-Start with your two 4-bit input registers (A and B) at the top.
+Start with your two 4-bit input interfaces (Input A and Input B) at the top.
 2.  **The Input Bus:** Wire the outputs of A and B so they are available to all the lanes below.
 3.  **Lane 1 (AND):** Build a 4-bit AND unit.
 4.  **Lane 2 (OR):** Build a 4-bit OR unit.